 Background / Justification

 Illinois farmers are faced with the difficult decision each year of determining what crops to grow and trying to predict what will be the most profitable.
 Cash rent for cropland continues to increase.
-Input costs have risen the last few years and are very unpredictable.
+Input costs have risen over the last few years and are very unpredictable.
 The combination of higher land and input costs combined with potentially lower crop prices may force farmers to investigate alternative systems.
 Farmers in Illinois that have a diversified crop and cattle operation may have more opportunities to capture value out of the land.
-Summer annual forage crops may provide opportunity for increased production.
+Summer annual forage crops may provide an opportunity for increased production.
 Teff is a major annual cereal crop in Ethiopia and has been grown as a hay crop in other African countries.
-Because of its high quality, rapid growth, and adaptation to dry climates, Teff has gained popularity in the U.S. Teff can be hayed or grazed and is excellent feed for beef cattle.
+Because of its high quality, rapid growth, and adaptation to dry climates, Teff has gained popularity in the U.S. Teff can be hayed or grazed and is an excellent feed for beef cattle.

 Beef cattle producers continue to search for lower cost alternative feed sources.
 Feed costs hit a record high in 2008.
-Although, feed prices have dropped off from summer highs, the future is still unpredictable.
+Although feed prices have dropped off from summer highs, the future is still unpredictable.
 Feed costs account for over 60% of the total costs associated with maintaining a beef cow and are the largest detriment to profitability for beef producers.
 Producers can save money on stored feed costs by grazing crop residue and stockpiled grass.
 Cattle could graze corn residue and stockpiled Teff during the early months of fall and winter, and be supplemented with harvested Teff during the later winter months.
 Farmers need more information on how to utilize summer annuals such as Teff as part of their crop rotation as well as part of their feed resources for their beef cattle operation.
 An integrated crop and beef cattle system would allow Illinois farmers to capture the most value out of each acre of land.

 - Compare the profitability of summer annual forage (Teff), soybeans, and corn